 And we’d agree.
 In fact, we can’t stop talking about it.
 Just last month we announced the newest addition to Justinmind’s UI widget libraries: our iOS 11 UI kit.
-We also created a brand-new prototyping template for iPhone X. With Justinmind’s UI kit and template, you can design intuitive, lifelike apps for iPhone X in no time.
+We also created a brand-new prototyping template for iPhone X. With Justinmind’s prototyping tool, you can design intuitive, lifelike apps for iPhone X in no time.

 In this post, we’ll show you how.
 We’ve rounded up all of the iPhone X’s best UI features and combined them with some helpful design tips to get you started.
 So if you’re designing apps for iPhone X, this is a must-read.

 Embrace the tallness of the iPhone X, all 5.6” (143.6 mm) of it.
 The display itself is 332 pt (7mm) taller than the iPhone 8 – that’s the equivalent of 7 navigation bars as Design Code puts it.
 And with virtually no bezel, the iPhone X is all-screen.

 So what does this mean for iOS app designers?
 Here are a few things to keep in mind:

 The iPhone X new Super Retina Display boasts a 5.8” screen, so make sure you use all the real estate available.
 Use full screen images and layouts that extend to the edges of the display and remain visible upon scrolling.
 The idea is to fill the user’s hand, and create a content-rich, full-screen experience.

 If you’re after some inspiration, check out our compilation of inspiring iPhone X app designs.